tearust/tea-docs/What_is_TEA?/how_business_support_value.md

-# Token model; How does the business support value/price?
-How does this model motivate the business?
+# Token Model: How Does the Business Support Value / Price?
 ## Token Model
-TEA Project has two type of tokens:
+The TEA Project has two types of tokens:
-TEA (Tea) is a Utility token used to calculate fuel.
-Its value is anchored in the consumption of computing resources; consuming a TEA will always result in a fixed consumption (CPU time, network traffic and storage) computing service.
+1. The T token is a utility token used to calculate fuel.
+Its value is anchored in the consumption of computing resources; consuming a T token will always result in a fixed consumption of computing services (CPU time, network traffic and storage).
-CML (Camellia) is a NFT.
-It is a necessary scarce resource to participate in the TEA project mining (Called tea picking).
-This NFT records various attributes of TEA Node, including processing capacity, credit history, life cycle, etc. CML has a life cycle - from seed germination, and growth, to eventually aging and withering.
+2. CML (Camellia) is an NFT.
+It's a necessary scarce resource to participate in the TEA project mining (also called T picking).
+This NFT records various attributes of a TEA node, including processing capacity, credit history, life cycle, etc. CML has a life cycle - from seed germination and growth to eventually aging and withering away.
 CML is a token with investment value and scarcity.

-CML needs to be planted on the mining machine to generate income; this process is called tea picking.
-Earned TEA can be used to bid for seeds in order to expand production, or invest in other CMLs for passive income.
-They can be sold through trading.
+CML needs to be planted on the mining machine to generate income; this process is called T picking.
+Earned T can be used to bid for seeds to expand production or invest in other CMLs for passive income.
+They can also be sold through trading.

-Because CML (including seeds) can be traded, it retains its value.
-Since the token represents the ability to pick tea, they can be used for credit loans (rather than over-collateral of Defi), which means that future income can act as a collateral to obtain current income TEA.
+CML (including seeds) can be traded, and these transactions help establish its price.
+Since the token represents the ability to pick tea, it can be used as the basis for credit loans.
+This can be an attractive option compared to the over-collateralized loan requirements typical of Defi.
+Using CML to take out loans collateralizes its future income potential to obtain current income in the TEA ecosystem.

-## How will the business support token value in the long run?
+## How Will the Market Demand Support Token Value in the Long Run?

-The values of TEA and CML will need to be supported by business needs of decentralized cloud computing.

-Not only can TEA provide services similar to computing Oracle for other blockchains, it can also provide cloud computing services for traditional Internet customers.
+The values of TEA and CML will need to be supported by businesses needing decentralized cloud computing.
+TEA can provide oracle price feed services as well as cloud computing services for traditional Internet customers.

-However, high demands for trusted cloud computing may take a long time to reach.
-Both IPFS, which has been running for many years and the latest Dfinity, news sto wait for the advent of the Web3 era.
-Before this era comes, everyone needs to rely on the miner economy to incentivize the development.
+However, high levels of demand for trusted cloud computing services may take a long time to develop.
+Both IPFS, which has been running for many years and Dfinity's recent entry, ICP, are still waiting for the advent of the Web3 era.
+Before this era comes, everyone needs to rely on the miner economy to incentivize development in these nascent Web3 projects.

-## How does miners' economy support token prices in the short term?
+## How Does the Miners' Economy Support Token Prices in the Short Term?

-This logic is the same as the token price support of FIL, CHIA, and ICP.
-In the token design of the TEA project, Miners FOMO is specifically added in the token design of the TEA project.
+The inherent design of TEA's miner economy is the same as those providing token price support for FIL, CHIA, and ICP.
+In the token design of the TEA Project, the miners' FOMO is specifically accounted for in the token design of the TEA project.
 For example:

 It takes a certain time for CML to germinate and grow from seeds.
-This avoids a large number of liquid TEA in the initial stage of the system from selloff pressure
+This time delay prevents a large number of CML-enabled TEA mining machines from coming online at the initial stage.
+This helps prevent these machines from producing a large amount of T tokens that would flood the system and create sell-off pressure.

 CML and seeds are scarce resources.
 They need to be obtained through auctions.
-Auctions consume (burn) TEA.
+Auctions consume (burn) T tokens.
 As CML matures, its price and value will increase.
-Because of this, early investment (buying seeds and cultivating them) will allow the investor to gain an advantage in future competition
+Because of this, the investment of buying seeds and cultivating them will allow early investors to gain an advantage versus future market entrants.

-TEA in a free flow state without gains and cannot be used for voting.
-It is similar to storing cash at home with possible depreciation.
-Investing TEA in CML will help maintain and increase its value, which is similar to purchasing stocks using cash.
+The T token in its free-flowing state cannot be used for voting or gaining value through staking.
+It's similar to storing cash at home and dealing with its inevitable depreciation.
+Investing T in CML will help maintain and increase its value, similar to purchasing stocks using cash.

+### Mining T With CML Incentivizes
-The return of investing in CML depends on its positions.
-The investment position is also a scarce resource.
-A wise investor should grab the bottom position (highest return)  of the early-stage CML.
-Once invested, it should not be easily taken out to avoid others occupying this position.
-This design encourages long-term stable lock-up investment.
+The return for investing in CML depends on the position at which the investor entered.
+A wise investor should grab the bottom slot with their CML for the highest early-stage mining return.
+Once invested, the system disincentivizes investors moving out their funds as others would jump in to occupy these valuable bottom positions.
+This design implies that the investment position is also a scarce resource and encourages a long-term stable investment lock-up.

-Since mining is not large in the early stage, most miners (called tea farmers) may be willing to put the harvested TEA into reproduction or invest it; as a result, small amounts of TEA has already gotten early scarcity.
-Due to the menial selloff pressure, the cost of maintaining market value is not large, and the price is easy to control.
-As long as there is a certain amount of funds to raise prices in early stage markets, a virtuous circle of tea-picking investment, reproduction, and tea-picking can be formed.
-The TEA and CML for sale on the market will always be in a state of scarcity and insufficient supply to maintain a positive FOMO cycle
+Since mining rewards are not large in the early stages, most miners (called T farmers) might instead put their harvested T tokens into staking or investing them in special projects.
+These supply pressures help the T token achieve an early level of scarcity.
+The lack of sell-off pressure helps the T token maintain its market value.
+Early-stage investors support the T token price, and a virtuous circle of investment, staking, and T mining can be formed.
+The TEA and CML for sale on the market will always be in a state of scarcity and have insufficient supply to maintain a positive FOMO cycle.